pngme/sample-android-app-flutter/README.md

 This repository is a sample Android app, which uses the Pngme Kotlin SDK with the custom files referenced in the [Get Started](#get-started) section.

 The Pngme SDK is launched in the `openSDK()` method located in the Flutter app entrypoint: `lib/main.dart`.
-This method simply calls the `PngmeSDKHelper.kt` class set up in the [Get Started](#get-started) section, using a Flutter channel:
+This method calls the `PngmeSDKHelper.kt` class set up in the [Get Started](#get-started) section, using a Flutter channel:
 ```dart
 String value;
 value = await sdkChannel.invokeMethod("go", <String, dynamic>{